-Dysphagia is prevalent among the elderly, affecting approximately one-third of community-dwelling geriatric individuals, nearly half of geriatric patients, and over half of those residing in nursing homes.13,39,40 Anatomical and physiological changes associated with aging affect the biomechanics of movement and overall swallowing function.41 Some normal changes that occur with the aging process can lead to difficulty swallowing.
-The susceptibility of the geriatric individuals to oropharyngeal dysphagia (OD) is influenced by various factors, including a decline in cortical plasticity, sensory capacity, olfactory and taste senses, dental status, muscle function, saliva and tissue elasticity, as well as skeletal changes.^{6,7,10-13,42-} 44 These changes in swallowing functions are particularly critical for elderly individuals who experience involuntary weight loss.
-Along with changes in eating and swallowing functions, tooth loss and chewing fatigue lead elderly individuals to prefer soft foods.12 While limiting food options may reduce the risk of choking, it can negatively affect the elderly individual's QoL.
-In addition to the nutritional issues caused by dysphagia, complications such as dehydration, aspiration pneumonia, weakness, and involuntary weight loss may also occur.20
+Dysphagia is prevalent among the elderly, affecting approximately one-third of community-dwelling geriatric individuals, nearly half of geriatric patients, and over half of those residing in nursing homes.13,39,40 Anatomical and physiological changes associated with aging affect the biomechanics of movement and overall swallowing function.41 Some normal changes occurring during the aging process can lead to difficulty swallowing.
+The susceptibility of geriatric individuals to oropharyngeal dysphagia (OD) is influenced by various factors, including a decline in cortical plasticity, sensory capacity, olfactory and taste senses, dental status, muscle function, saliva and tissue elasticity, as well as skeletal changes.^{6,7,10-13,42-} 44 These changes in swallowing functions are particularly critical for elderly individuals who experience involuntary weight loss.
+In addition to changes in eating and swallowing functions, tooth loss and chewing fatigue lead elderly individuals to prefer soft foods.12 While limiting food options may reduce the risk of choking, it can negatively affect the QoL of elderly individuals.
+In addition to the nutritional issues caused by dysphagia, complications such as dehydration, aspiration pneumonia, weakness, and involuntary weight loss may occur.20

 In our study, we questioned the QoL of patients over 65 years of age who applied to the outpatient clinic for reasons other than dysphagia according to the complaint of difficulty swallowing.
 CASP-19 was applied to the participants who met the study inclusion criteria according to the T-EAT-10 scale and the cut-off score in the elderly with and without difficulty swallowing for the assessment of QoL.
-The present findings showed that geriatric participants with dysphagia had poorer QoL outcomes than participants without dysphagia.
-Furthermore, a significant association was observed between T-EAT-10 scores and CASP-19 subscale and total outcomes in elderly patients with dysphagia.
+The current study showed that geriatric participants with dysphagia had poorer QoL outcomes than those without dysphagia.
+Furthermore, a significant association was observed between T-EAT-10 scores and the CASP-19 subscale and total outcomes in elderly patients with dysphagia.
 Participants with dysphagia were referred to a higher-level hospital facility.

-The global average life expectancy was recorded at 73.4 years in 2019, whereas it was determined to be 66.8 years in 2000.
+The global average life expectancy was 73.4 years in 2019, which was 66.8 years in 2000.
 This expectancy has shown an upward trend over time.
-Projections indicate a further escalation in this figure by the year 2050, wherein approximately one-sixth of the global population will be aged 65 years or older.^{45,46} As in the world, the elderly population in our country is increasing day by day.
-The proportion of the population aged 65 and over in the total population increased from 8.8% in 2018 to 10.2% in 2023.2 This means that problems specific to geriatric individuals are given more importance.
+Projections indicate a further escalation in this figure by 2050, when approximately one-sixth of the global population will be 65 years or older.45,46 As in the world, the elderly population in our country is increasing daily.
+The proportion of the population aged 65 years and over in the total population increased from 8.8% in 2018 to 10.2% in 2023.2 This means that problems specific to geriatric individuals are given more importance.
 The World Health Organization, in defining the concept of QoL, includes individuals' perceptions related to their goals, expectations, and interests within the context of their cultural and value systems.
-QoL is defined as a broad concept that encompasses an personal belief environment, individual's physical and psychological health, social relationships, and level of independence.47,48 Some factors that reduce the QoL in geriatric individuals include advanced age, poor subjective health status, insufficient monthly income, lack of leisure activities, and problems with access to the health system.49 In particular, the presence of health problems negatively affects the QoL in the elderly.50 Studies have shown that one of the factors affecting QoL is difficulty swallowing.51
+QoL is defined as a broad concept that encompasses an individual's physical and psychological health, social relationships, and level of independence.47,48 Some factors that reduce QoL in geriatric individuals include advanced age, poor subjective health status, insufficient monthly income, lack of leisure activities, and problems with access to the health system.49 In particular, the presence of health problems negatively affects QoL in elderly individuals.50 Studies have shown that difficulty swallowing is one of the factors affecting QoL.51